 - Graphisoft ArchiCAD 14

 - Autodesk® Ecotect Analysis 2011

-Does VisualARQ import IFC format files from other software’s?
+Does VisualARQ import IFC format files from other software packages?

 Not yet.
-At the moment VisualARQ just export IFC files but doesn’t import.
-But this feature will be supported in future versions.
+At the moment VisualARQ only exports IFC files but it doesn’t import.
+This feature will be supported in future versions.

 Besides exporting models to IFC file format, VisualARQ is considered a BIM software because it works with parametric architectural objects and tools, thus making the design and documentation processes easier and faster.
 All project documentation (plans, sections, elevations, schedule tables for room areas, openings quantifications, etc.) is attached to the 3D model and updates automatically at any change on the 3D model.